 WHERE: In Yellowknife’s offbeat Old Town, on the frozen surface of Great Slave Lake.

-WHY: Because frolicking in this glittering castle makes you feel like a kid again.
+WHY: Because going anywhere near this glittering castle makes you feel like a kid again.

 WHO: Thousands of Aurora-viewers visiting from Asia, plus every single person in Yellowknife.

-HOW: Direct flights from Calgary, Edmonton or Ottawa.
+HOW: Direct flights from Calgary, Edmonton or Vancouver.

-WHAT: Drumming, dancing, parades, music, storytelling, feasts and a heckuva lot of fun, all in honour of the folks who’ve made the North their home for the past 10,000 years.
+WHAT: Drumming, dancing, parades, music, storytelling, feasts and fun, to honour the people who have called the North home since time immemorial.

 HOW: Unfold your map, pick a little town as your destination, and hit the road.

-WHAT: A big-river get together, celebrating art and culture both ancient and ultra-modern.
+WHAT: A big-river get together, celebrating art and culture in the Dehcho region.

 WHERE: In Fort Simpson, the diverse, vibrant, age-old gathering place where the mountains and the Mackenzie meet.

-HOW: You can fly to Fort Simpson from Yellowknife, but the drive – up the Liard Trail, or along the Mackenzie Highway – is a bucket-list experience.
+HOW: You can fly or drive to Fort Simpson from Yellowknife or drive up the Liard Highway from northern B.C.

-WHAT: The Great Slave’s lollapalooza: A hot weekend of musical euphoria beneath the delirious midnight sun.
+WHAT: A hot weekend of musical euphoria beneath the shining midnight sun.

-WHY: Because we bet you’ve never danced barefoot in the sand while an Inuit throatsinger, a Japanese taiko drummer and a Jamaican reggae star all jam together on stage.
+WHY: You get to dance barefoot in the sand as an Inuit throatsinger, a Japanese taiko drummer and a Jamaican reggae star all jam together on stage.

-WHO: Tons of visitors and locals, plus performers from around the world.
+WHO: A throng of visitors, devoted and delirious locals, plus performers from around the world.

-WHAT: During 10 of Inuvik’s 56 perpetually sunlit summer days, artists from across the Arctic gather for the North’s best visual-arts festival.
+WHAT: For 10 never-ending days, artists from across the Arctic gather for the North’s biggest visual-arts festival.

-WHERE: Inuvik, creative crossroads of the Western Arctic.
+WHERE: Inuvik, the creative crossroads of the Western Arctic.

-WHO: Anyone who wants to learn how to make a birchbark basket, fill it full of goodies from the gallery, and then cap off the day by watching Northern models sashay in an Arctic fashion show.
+WHO: Anyone who wants to learn how to make a birchbark basket, purchase authentic handmade Northern works of art, and then cap off the day by watching models sashay in an Arctic fashion show.

-HOW: Fly up from Yellowknife, or drive up from the Yukon.
+HOW: You can board a 737 from Yellowknife, or drive up from the Dempster Highway through the Yukon.

-WHAT: A wet, wild, wonderful celebration of paddling – Canada’s most iconic activity.
+WHAT: A wet, wild, wonderful weekend of paddling.

 WHERE: Just outside of Fort Smith, on the Slave River Rapids, possibly the most fabled stretch of whitewater in the western hemisphere.

-WHY: Because there’s tons of flat-water fun for novices, plus plenty of thrills watching the pros do flips in house-high waves.
+WHY: Because there’s something for everyone – loads of flat-water fun for novices, plus plenty of thrills watching the pros do flips in house-high waves.

 WHO: Canoe and kayak enthusiasts from across Canada and beyond.

-HOW: You can fly to Fort Smith from Edmonton or Yellowknife, but the drive – through Wood Buffalo National Park – is worth the extra time.
+HOW: You can fly to Fort Smith from Edmonton or Yellowknife, but a drive through Wood Buffalo National Park is worth the extra time.

-WHAT: A nod to the music-filled reunions that took place for eons among the Gwich’in people of the North, this fest features fiddling and country tunes, jigging, square dancing, storytelling, canoe races, berrypicking and lots of wild meat and bannock.
+WHAT: A fest that features fiddling and country tunes, jigging, square dancing, storytelling, canoe races, berrypicking and lots of bannock.

 WHERE: At a mountain-ringed fairgrounds down the Dempster Highway from Fort McPherson.

-WHY: Because country-music shindigs are best when they’re truly out ion the country.
+WHY: Because country-music sounds best when it's out in the country.

 HOW: Dempster roadtrip, baby.